Chocopepero/chocopepero.github.io/index.md

 * Lab 11

+    The lab's objective was to write member functions for object-oriented classes, write code that generates random numbers, and test code with automated unit testing.
     In general, part 1 of the labs were generally easier than part 2.
     However, lab 11 was different in that part 1 was far more challenging than part 2.
 This lab challenged my understanding of 2D vectors